Meeds122/v_blogger/README.md

   - Update MFA method
   - Other MFA options
 - More convenient navigation
-  - Admin header links when logged in as admin
   - Front page pagination or infinite scroll
 - Additional responsiveness on long requests
   - Login